Artificially rearing lambs

 It is common to store frozen colostrum in ice cube trays.
 Frozen colostrum should be thawed at room temperature or in a hot water bath.
 High heat or microwaves should not be used to thaw colostrum because they will destroy the antibodies in the milk.
 The best way to thaw colostrum is at room temperature.

 Milk replacer powder should be reconstituted (mixed) according to the manufacturer's instructions.
 It should never be diluted more than recommended.
-Because of the high fat content of lamb milk replacer, it should be mixed in warm water, then cooled and stored at 35 to 40° F. It is essential that milk replacer be mixed properly.
+Because of the high fat content of lamb milk replacer, it should be mixed in warm water, then cooled and stored at 35 to 40° F before being fed.
+It is essential that milk replacer be mixed properly.
 Lumps can contribute to abomasal bloat.
 The addition of yogurt to the milk may help to prevent bloat.
 Formalin has also been added to milk replacers to prevent abomasal bloat.

 After the first few days, it is recommended that milk be fed cold, about 40°F (~4°C).
 With cold milk, there is less tendency for lambs to overeat, thus helping to prevent (abomasal) bloat, diarrhea, and other digestive upsets.
-Feeding cold milk is essential if milk will be offered free choice.
+Feeding cold milk is important if milk will be offered free choice.
 Milk can be kept cold in the summer by putting frozen plastic water bottles in the bucket.

 Ample, fresh water should be available at all times.
 There are differing opinions as to whether artificially-reared lambs should be offered hay.
-A common recommendation is to wait until lambs are about three weeks old before feeding them any hay.
+A common practice is to wait until lambs are about three weeks old before feeding them any hay.
 Hay, especially alfalfa, can cause bloat.
 Some producers do not feed hay until after weaning.

 Earlier vaccinations may not be effective due to the immature immune system of young lambs.
 It may be advisable to give other injections, such as vitamin A-D-E, iron dextran, and selenium/vitamin E.

 There are numerous reasons why early weaning is recommended for artificially-reared lambs.
 Milk replacer is expensive.
 Hand feeding is labor intensive.
-Artificially-reared lambs are at increased risk for various health problems.
+Artificially-reared lambs are at increased risk for various health problems, especially digestive disturbances.
 Six weeks is the most common weaning age for artificially-reared lambs.
 Weaning at 30 days of age is common with dairy lambs and is possible if the lambs are big enough and are consuming adequate dry feed.
 At weaning, lambs should weigh at least 25 to 30 pounds or approximately 3 times their birth weight.

-Weaning should be abrupt and lambs should be left in familiar surroundings at the time of weaning to minimize stress.
+Weaning should be abrupt, and lambs should be left in familiar surroundings at the time of weaning to minimize stress.
 They may initially lose some weight, but eventually they will regain the weight as a result of compensatory gain.

 If orphan lambs are properly fed and managed, they should gain similarly as lambs being raised on their dams.
-However, it is important to understand that artificially-reared lambs are more vulnerable to diseases, such as coccidia, worms, and pneumonia, especially if their start-in-life was compromised.
+However, it is important to understand that artificially-reared lambs are often more vulnerable to diseases, such as coccidia, worms, and pneumonia, especially if their start-in-life was compromised.